openmfe/website/src/pages/development/microfrontend-deepdive.md

 ### The Web Component

 The client-side part of our microfrontend is found in the [`./frontend/src/main.js`](https://github.com/openmfe/demo-microfrontend/blob/main/frontend/src/main.js) file.
 It is a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components), a “custom element” to be precise.
 A custom element is an HTML element that we can define ourselves via JavaScript.
-It is basically a class derived from `HTMLElement` with a few lifecycle callbacks.
-This is a pattern that you probably know from frameworks such as React or Stencil.
-But here it is, native in your browser!
+It is a class derived from `HTMLElement` with a few lifecycle callbacks, a pattern familiar from frameworks such as React or Lit, except that here the browser provides it natively.

-By using native browser technology, we can build very lightweight components—no framework needed.
-This is why the production build is less than 1.8kb on the wire (minified/zipped)!
+Because we rely on native browser technology, the components stay lightweight without a framework; the production build of this example is under 2 kB on the wire, minified and compressed.

 The web component is listens to changes on its attributes.
 This happens through the static `observedAttributes()` method.
 It will just return an array with the known attributes, in this case only `region`.
 This is complemented by the `attributeChangedCallback(name, oldValue, newValue)` method which will be triggered as soon as a value is set or changed.